Complete logics for elementary team properties

 Throughout the paper, we reserve the first Greek letters $\alpha,\beta,\gamma,\dots$ for first-order formulas.
 As usual, define $\alpha\to\beta:=\neg\alpha\vee\beta$, $\top:=\forall x(x=x)$ and $\bot:= \exists x(x\neq x)$.
 We use the letters $\mathsf{v},\mathsf{x},\mathsf{y},\mathsf{z},\dots$ in sans-serif face to stand for sequences of variables (of certain length), and sequences of terms are denoted as $\mathsf{t},\mathsf{t}',\dots$ A block of universal quantifiers $\forall x_1\dots\forall x_n$ is sometimes abbreviated as $\forall \mathsf{x}$; similarly for $\exists \mathsf{x}$.
 We write $\textsf{Fv}(\alpha)$ for the set of free variables of $\alpha$.
 Write $\alpha(\mathsf{x})$ to indicate that the free variables of $\alpha$ are among $\mathsf{x}=\langle x_1,\dots,x_n\rangle$.
 A formula with no free variables is called a {\em sentence}.
 We write $\alpha(\mathsf{t}/\mathsf{x})$ for the formula obtained by substituting uniformly a sequence $\mathsf{t}$ of terms for $\mathsf{x}$ in $\alpha$, where we always assume that each $t_i$ is free for $x_i$.

-For any $\LL$-model $M$, we use the same notation $M$ also to denote its domain.
+For any $\LL$-model $M$, we use the same notation $M$ also to denote its domain, which is assumed to always have at least two elements.
 We write $\LL(R)$ for the vocabulary expanded from $\LL$ by adding a fresh relation symbol $R$, and write $(M,R^M)$ for the $\LL(R)$-expansion of $M$ in which the $k$-ary relation symbol $R$ is interpreted as $R^M\subseteq M^k$.
 We sometimes write $\alpha(R)$ to emphasize that the formula $\alpha$ is in the vocabulary $\LL(R)$ for some $\LL$.